GreatBahram/Fix_Persian_Subtitle/README.md

 Other RedHat based OSs:

 `# yum install moreutils`
+# Download or Clone
+Now download sub-fixer and change the premission by below command:

+`chmod 755 sub-fixer`

+Now, Everything is ready !
 # How to use this script ?
 Actually there is two way :
 * *First Way*  fix all subtitle in your directory , `cd` to your specific directory you want and execute sub-fixer without any parameter: